Peter-Nhan/Peter-Nhan.github.io/_posts/2023-11-11-CiscoLive-WLC-Web-Monitoring-App.md

 Python file *app.py* has some hardcoded username and password not best practice - this post was more about demonstrating functionality.
 These credentials are used by the netmiko to connect to the WLC.

-The function grab_cli_output collects show commands from the WLC.
+The function grab_cli_output collects show commands from the WLC and returns output to anouther function that called it.

 {% highlight python linenos %}
 from flask import Flask, render_template, send_from_directory